Skip to content

 What moves the number most

 The result responds to Annual Card Fee and Discount/Cashback.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Discount rate has the larger effect because it sits in the denominator — halving the discount roughly doubles the break-even spend.
+Flip one input at a time toward an extreme value to see which one moves the result most for your situation.

-Break-even equals annual fee divided by discount percentage.
-Excluded benefits (free shipping, exclusive deals) need separate valuation if they matter to you.
-Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.
+Break-even equals annual fee divided by discount rate (as a decimal).
+Non-cash benefits (free shipping, members-only access, bonus categories) are not included in the calculation and need separate valuation if they matter to you.
+Everything the calculator does is shown in the formula box below.

 What this doesn't capture